 Each year under the Area School Principals' Sabbatical there are ten sabbaticals available to principals, in state or state-integrated area schools, covered by the Area School Principals' Collective Agreement (ASPCA).
 In 2021 it is expected 3-4 principals will be allocated Te Rau Titoki leave from this allocation.

-Applications for the 2021 Area School Principals’ Te Rau Titoki leave are now open.
+Applications for the 2021 Area School Principals’ Te Rau Titoki leave are closed.

 Please make sure you read all the webpages for information on the award before applying.

 If you wish to apply for an Area School Principals' Te Rau Titoki leave, you must: